Charles Haslewood Shannon: Biography

-Shannon was elected as Associate of the Royal Academy in 1911 and in 1918 became vice-president of the International Society of Sculptors, Painters and Gravers.
-In 1920 he was elected RA.
+Shannon was elected as Associate of the Royal Academy in 1911 and became vice-president of the International Society of Sculptors, Painters and Gravers in 1918.
+He was elected RA.
+IN 1920.

-Several of his portrait works appear in London's National Portrait Gallery.
+Several of his portrait works are held in the National Portrait Gallery in London.

 Complete sets of his lithographs and etchings were acquired by the British Museum and the Berlin and Dresden print rooms.
 He was awarded a first-class gold medal at Munich in 1895 and a first-class silver medal in Paris in 1900.

 Personal life

-Shannon and Ricketts met as teenagers and cohabited in Chelsea for over 50 years until Rickets died.
+Shannon and Ricketts met as teenagers and cohabited in Chelsea for over 50 years until Ricketts died.
 They also worked together on many projects.
 Together they designed and illustrated books, set up an art journal, and created the Vale Press, which published over 75 books before it closed in 1904.
 Shannon became disabled in 1928 after a fall while hanging a picture.
 The neurological damage he suffered caused amnesia and ended his career.